SpaceFoon/Ez-Game-Audio-Conversion/README.md

 - 📁 **Comprehensive Format Support:** Converts between WAV, MP3, OGG, FLAC, AIFF, and M4A formats.
 More to come.
 - 🔒 **Privacy and Reliability:** Operates offline, ensuring data privacy and reliability.
 - 🎶 **High-Quality Output:** Employs FFMPEG for superior sound quality, codec support, and speed.
-- 🤖 **Intelligent File Handling:** Automatically resolves duplicate file names with different file extentions.
+- 🤖 **Intelligent File Handling:** Automatically resolves duplicate file names with different file extensions.
 Selects the best input file format.
 - 📝 **Meta Data Support:** Will transfer all basic meta data to and from all formats that support it.
 - 🔁 **Loop Tag Support:** All loop meta data will be transferred to new Ogg or FLAC files.
 When changing sample rate, loop timings will be adjusted automatically.
 Cannot write loop tags TO M4A, only FROM.
 - 🎼 **Opus AND Vorbis Support for Ogg:** Use Opus when you can and Vorbis when you have to.

 ## Installation